 Apple SharePlay enables FaceTime sharing of synced experiences in other apps to watch a movie, listen to music, or play a game.
 Now you can start a SharePlay session while chatting in the Messages app.
 Excited to know how to use SharePlay via the Messages App?
 Follow the steps below.

-- Launch a SharePlay-compatible app, such as Apple TV, Spotify, etc. Then, select the content you wish to enjoy together.
+- Launch a SharePlay-compatible app, such as Apple TV, Spotify, etc → Select the content you wish to enjoy together.

-- Tap Share or More and select SharePlay.
+- Tap Share or More → Select SharePlay.

 - Choose the person you wish to share with by entering their name.

 - After that, you need to choose between FaceTime and Messages.
-Now, tap Messages.
+Tap Messages.

 Note: All participants must have the app, regardless of whether they have a paid subscription or a free trial.

 The collaboration features were rolled out on iOS 16 to an extent.
 You may collaborate on projects with others directly within Messages.